MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 ## Next steps

-To increase application resilience and reliability, you can alternatively deploy the application to multiple regions.
+To increase application resilience and reliability, you can deploy the application to multiple regions.

 > [!div class="nextstepaction"]
 > [Deploy Azure Spring Apps to multiple regions](spring-apps-multi-region.yml)